Road Maps & Traffic browser hijacker removal instructions

-Road Maps & Traffic is a piece of rogue software, endorsed as a multi-purpose tool.
+Road Maps & Traffic is rogue software endorsed as a multi-purpose tool.
 It is supposedly capable of providing easy access to maps, route planning, news outlets, weather forecasts and email services.
-Road Maps & Traffic operates by making changes to browsers in order to promote search.roadmapsandtraffic.com - a fake search engine; due to this, it is classified as a browser hijacker.
-Additionally, Road Maps & Traffic spies on browsing activity.
-Since most users install Road Maps & Traffic unintentionally, it is deemed to be a PUA (Potentially Unwanted Application).
+In fact, Road Maps & Traffic operates by making changes to browsers to promote search.roadmapsandtraffic.com, a fake search engine.
+Therefore, it is classified as a browser hijacker.
+Additionally, Road Maps & Traffic monitors browsing activity and, since most users install Road Maps & Traffic unintentionally, it is also classified as a Potentially Unwanted Application (PUA).

-Google Chrome, Mozilla Firefox, Internet Explorer and other popular browsers with large user bases - are common targets of browser hijackers.
-This dubious software operates by reassigning browsers' homepage, default search engine and new tab/window URLs - to the addresses of fake web searchers.
-Road Maps & Traffic makes these modifications to browsers as well - to promote search.roadmapsandtraffic.com.
-Hence, with this browser hijacker installed: every new browser tab/window opened and search query typed into the URL bar - redirect to search.roadmapsandtraffic.com.
-Fake search engines have no real value to users, as they are unable to provide search results.
-Therefore, they tend to redirect to (or cause redirection chains ending with) Google, Yahoo, Bing and other legitimate ones.
-The web searcher of search.roadmapsandtraffic.com is not an exception to this, it redirects to Yahoo (search.yahoo.com) - a genuine search engine.
-Browser hijackers can restrict/deny access to the browser's settings and undo any permitted changes made.
+Google Chrome, Mozilla Firefox, Internet Explorer and other popular browsers with large user bases are common targets of browser hijackers.
+This dubious software operates by reassigning the homepage, default search engine and new tab/window URLs to the addresses of fake search engines.
+Road Maps & Traffic makes these modifications to browsers as well to promote search.roadmapsandtraffic.com.
+Therefore, with this browser hijacker installed, each new browser tab/window opened and search query typed into the URL bar redirects to search.roadmapsandtraffic.com.
+Fake search engines have no real value to regular users, as they are unable to provide unique results.
+Therefore, they tend to redirect to (or cause redirection chains ending with) Google, Yahoo, Bing and other legitimate sites.
+The web searcher of search.roadmapsandtraffic.com is no exception to this, and simply redirects to Yahoo (search.yahoo.com), a genuine search engine.
+Browser hijackers can restrict/deny access to the browser settings and undo any permitted changes made.
 Recovering a hijacked browser is impossible without removing the software affecting it.
-As mentioned in the introduction, Road Maps & Traffic has data tracking abilities.
+As mentioned, Road Maps & Traffic has data tracking capabilities.
 It can monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal information extracted from it (IP addresses, geolocations and other details).
-This vulnerable data is typically shared with and/or sold to third parties (potentially, cyber criminals), seeking to misuse it for profit.
-In summary, presence of data-tracking content can result in financial losses, severe privacy issues and even identity theft.
+This vulnerable data is typically shared with and/or sold to third parties (potentially, cyber criminals) seeking to misuse it for profit.
+In summary, the presence of data-tracking content can result in financial loss, serious privacy issues and even identity theft.
 To protect device integrity and user safety, all suspect applications and browser extensions/plug-ins must be removed without delay.

 |Name||Road Maps & Traffic|